 Belize is a member of the Caribbean-Canada Trade Agreement (CARIBCAN) which is a Canadian government programme, established in 1986 between Canada and Governments of the Commonwealth Caribbean.
+Canada has requested a waiver under the CARIBCAN.
+The CARIBCAN had expired 31st December 2013.
+The waiver will be for 10 years, up to 2023.
+This will grant Belizean goods like rock lobster prerferential treatment into the Canadian market.
 The objective of the agreement is to promote trade, investment and provide industrial cooperation through the preferential access of goods from the countries of the Commonwealth-Caribbean to the Canadian market.
 (View Agreement).

 Approximately 98% of total CARICOM merchandise exports currently enter Canada duty free under MFN, CARIBCAN (CCT) or General Preferential Tariff (GPT).
 The CARIBCAN agreement does not cover duty-free access for the following items: Textiles and apparel, footwear, luggage and handbags, leather garments, lubricating oils and methanol.
 The table below illustrates select dutiable CARICOM exports to Canada.